monojit18/ASHK8sWorkshop/README.md

           - **subscriptionId** - The *SubscriptionId* of the logged-in user/service principal.
 This workshop used a Microsoft userid to Login and run through this - *<ms-alias>@microsoft.com*

-          - **objectId** - Azure AD objectId of the logged-in user/service principal; this can be found on the -
+          - **objectId** - Azure AD objectId of the logged-in user/service principal; this can be found on the-

             ***Azure AD page-> Select User or Service Principal (as the case may be)-> Look at Overview page***